honnuanand/react-multi-agent-demo/README.md

 Agents use a **central event bus (`AgentBusContext`)** to emit and subscribe to messages.
 This mimics message-based coordination in agentic architectures.

 ### 🔄 Reset System
 You can reset the entire agent flow using the **Reset button** in the Config panel.
+This clears all agent states, the timeline, and the React Flow graph.

 ### 🧭 Layout Features
 - **AppBar and Navigation Drawer** for tiered views